SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/powells_method.rst

 .. note::

-    **Key Insight:** Powell's Method decomposes an n-dimensional problem into n sequential 1D optimizations.
+    Powell's Method decomposes an n-dimensional problem into n sequential 1D optimizations.
 This works well when dimensions are independent (separable functions like ``f = g(x) + h(y)``) but fails when dimensions interact (``f = (x + y)^2``), because the optimal value of one